Saturday, April 11, 2020

 However, the voters of the major opposition parties are more concerned than the conservative voters, but there are no particularly clear differences.

-Like other countries, to avoid the spread of the virus, London experienced lockdown, making the streets virtually empty unnaturally silent.
+Like other countries, to avoid the spread of the virus, London experienced lockdown, making the streets virtually empty and unnaturally silent.

 Update: April 12, 2020